david-04/7-sync/README.md

 ![](docs/screenshot-02.png)

 This will show all files from all subdirectories in one flat list.
 Then select all the files (but no directories).
-This can be done by clicking on the first file in the list, then scrolling to the bottom, pressing the `Shift` key, and clicking on the last file in the list:
+This can be done by clicking on the first file in the list, scrolling down to the bottom, and clicking on the last file while holding the `Shift` key down:

 ![](docs/screenshot-03.png)